Sorry, your browser is not compatible with some of the content on this website. Please update to a newer browser to view this website.

 Joining semiconducting materials has presented enormous difficulties in the past because of their sensitivity to the presence of other materials or defects in the structure.
 This has made it close to impossible to create two surfaces of semiconducting material that can be joined.

-The technology means in the near future, printing a piece of semiconducting material could be as easy as printing out a colour photo right now.
+The additive manufacturing technology means in the near future, printing a piece of semiconducting material could be as easy as printing out a colour photo right now.
 With such a huge amount of momentum in the field of 3D printing and additive manufacturing, there’s the possibilities of almost endless developments, both in the field of semiconductors and elsewhere.